For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you're unsure whether your university is public or private, don't worry – most UK universities are publicly funded.
 However, if you want to make doubly sure, we'd recommend contacting your university to check.

-And, if you know your uni is private but don't know if it has a TEF (Teaching Excellence Framework) Award, this page lists all the institutions that do.
+And, if you know your uni is private but don't know if it has a TEF (Teaching Excellence Framework) Award, the Office for Students lists all the institutions that do.

 Part-time tuition fee support – Northern Ireland

-If you're a part-time student from Northern Ireland, you have the option of applying for two different types of tuition fee support – but only if your course meets the intensity requirements (how much longer it takes to complete compared to the full-time equivalent).
+If you're a part-time student from Northern Ireland, you have the option of applying for two different types of tuition fee support.
+To do so your course will need to meet the intensity requirements (how much longer it takes to complete compared to the full-time equivalent).

 To be eligible for a part-time Tuition Fee Loan in Northern Ireland, your course must be at least 25% as intense as the full-time equivalent course.
 However, to apply for a part-time Tuition Fee Grant the requirements are much stricter – you must be studying at 50% intensity or higher.